RyanMarten/delicountr/README.md

 # delicountr

 ## Introduction
-This web application was developed as part of a final in an Intro to CS class.
+This web application was developed as part of an independent project in Intro to CS (Westwood High School 2016).
+This application was designed and built completely by me, as a great introduction into web programming.

 #### Goals
 The goal of this projects was to create a web version of a deli counter ticket system that is used in a classroom setting, used to